deep-git/invoices-app/README.md

 # Invoice App
 Welcome to project Invoice!
-An invoice full-stack application that allows users register/login, add invoices based on billing information, view and sort through invoices, and edit, delete, and mark invoices as paid or pending.
+An invoice full-stack application that allows users to register/login, add invoices based on billing information, view and sort through invoices, and edit, delete, and mark invoices as paid or pending.
 The application contains light and dark mode options, a mobile first responsive design, and user account details that can be updated at any time.

 ## Application Structure

 The application consists of a frontend and backend, both of which are created through Next.js, meanwhile the database is created through using Postgres configured through Vercel.
-The application makes use of API routes to hit various data fetching endpoints to make CRUD operations from the frontend, backend, and database.
+The application makes use of API routes to hit various data fetching endpoints to make CRUD operations to and from the frontend, backend, and database.

 ## Previews